-Effective on-line advertising.
+Effective, paid on-line advertising.

 Pay per click marketing, or PPC, is pretty simple: Search engines like Google, Yahoo and Bing allow businesses and individuals to buy listings in their search results.
 These listings appear along with the natural, non-paid search results.